mounikamona155/training-content/08/HTML5.md

 Basic Page Structure
 =====================

-### 3.1.
-Explore
-Let's have a look and observe an HTML source code in the browser:
-1. Open any existing .html file in the browser, in our case open `structure.html`
-2. Check the page source or Inspect page with Debugger utilities like: `FireBug, Inspect/ Inspect Element` (in browser -> Right Click on page -> choose Inspect Element -> Check/observe actual HTML code/tags).

 #### Doctype DTD (Document Type Declaration OR Document Type Definition)
 - First line of an HTML document - `!DOCTYPE html`